MicrosoftDocs/memdocs/sccm/core/plan-design/security/configure-security.md

 author: Brendunsms.author: brendunsmanager: angrobe

 ---
-# Configure security in System Center Configuration Manager
+# Configure security in System Center Configuration Manager*Applies to: System Center Configuration Manager (Current Branch)*
 Use the information in this topic to help you configure the following security-related options for System Center Configuration Manager:

 -   [Configure Settings for Client PKI Certificates](#BKMK_ConfigureClientPKI)